Proteusiq/bigrams/README.md

 [![Coookiecutter - Wolt](https://img.shields.io/badge/cookiecutter-Wolt-00c2e8?style=flat-square&logo=cookiecutter&logoColor=D4AA00&link=https://github.com/woltapp/wolt-python-package-cookiecutter)](https://github.com/woltapp/wolt-python-package-cookiecutter)

-Welcome to bigrams, a Python project that provides a non-intrusive way to connect tokenized sentences in Ngrams.
+Welcome to bigrams, a Python project that provides a non-intrusive way to connect tokenized sentences in (N)grams.
 This tool is designed to work with tokenized sentences, and it is focused on a single task: providing an efficient way to merge tokens from a list of tokenized sentences.

-It's non-intrusive as it leaves tokenisation, stopwords removing and other text preprocessing out of its flow.
+It's non-intrusive as it leaves tokenisation, stopwords removal and other text preprocessing out of its flow.

 ---